jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

         docker-compose build

 - Update the parameters in `docker-compose.yml`.
 I've set the `TWS_HOST` value in my environment variables.
-This is the IP address of my remote machine running TWS.
-Or, you can just manually enter the IP address value directly there.
-Then, run the image as a container:
+This is the IP address of the remote machine running TWS.
+Or, you can just manually enter the IP address value directly.
+Then, run the image as a container instance:

         docker-compose up

     To run in headless mode, simply add the detached command `-d`, like this:

         docker-compose up -d